ImadYIdrissi/price_change_history/README.md

 An attempt to perform OCR on images to collect data from images that look like tabluar-images.

 The images I used are from a game, and I thought it could be fun to trace the prices from this game on csv files without using things like cheat engines etc...

 ## How to use

 1. Create a python virtual environment with `pyenv` or `venv` etc...
 I won't go into how to do that here.
-Use python 3.12.2.
+Use **python 3.12.2**.
 2. Install python packages, run this command

    ```bash